 There is system called 'church' that has infiltrated society that is based upon the traditions of man.
 The vast majority of people who associate with man-named buildings call themselves Christians.
 This is a religious label that they give themselves as members of a sect or a denomination that they give their allegiance to.

-“Christians” are indoctrinated to believe a man-made system equates to salvation.
-They live in a template created by men within a “moral” framework obligated to spend their time and money attending to a special building where salaried officials create "road maps" telling their minions how to live and the direction they should go.
+Christians are indoctrinated to believe a man-made system equates to salvation.
+They live in a template created by men within a supposed moral framework where they are obligated to spend their time and money attending to a special building where salaried officials create "road maps" telling their minions how to live and the direction they should go.

 The question is,

-If the cast majority claim to follow Christ, then why wouldn't they take the name which Yahshua chose for his followers?
+If the cast majority claim to follow Christ, then why wouldn't they take the name which Christ chose for his followers?

-The problem becomes apparent when the masses go to their esteemed clergy instead of Jesus Christ and the Apostles for the source of the concepts pertaining their spiritual reality.
-When one truly peruses God’s Word, the terms that Jesus used, and didn't use become crystal clear.
+The problem becomes apparent when the masses go to their esteemed clergy instead of Christ and the apostles for the source of the concepts pertaining their spiritual reality.
+When one truly peruses God’s word, the terms that Christ used and didn't use become crystal clear.

 Who is your Master?

-The fact is, there is clear distinction today between those who are in the Church system who follow the traditions of man, and those who are among the Ekklesia who follow Christ.
+The fact is, there is clear distinction today between those who are in the church system who follow the traditions of man and those who are among the ekklesia who follow the way of Christ.

 Although they claim they do, the majority of Christians within the Church system reveal by their actions that their pastor is their Master.

 And in Antioch THE DISCIPLES WERE FIRST CALLED CHRISTIANS. – Acts 11:26